GPII/windows/service/README.md

 }
 ```

 ## Installation

-During the build process, [Installer.ps1](../provisioning/Installer.ps1) will bundle the service into a
+During the build process, gpii-app's Installer.ps1 will bundle the service into a
 standalone executable, and the installer will put it in the same place as gpii-app.exe.

 The installer will install and start the service.
-(TODO)

 ## Notes